github/docs/content/github/building-a-strong-community/blocking-a-user-from-your-personal-account.md

 - Comment on issues, pull requests, or commits
 - Add or edit wiki pages

+(Keep in mind users you block will not receive email notifications of comments you make, even if [@mentioning](/articles/basic-writing-and-formatting-syntax/#mentioning-people-and-teams) them directly.)

 ### Blocking a user in your account settings

 {% data reusables.user_settings.access_settings %}